 Learning about 521-bit elliptic-curve Diffie-Hellman cryptography, or 521-bit ECC for short, is best done by learning what it was built upon.
 ECC encryption is very complicated math, and it’s easier if we start at the beginning of how cryptography started.

 If you already have a good handle on encryption, skip ahead to the part on 521-bit ECC right now.
 If not, take the time to learn about how encryption started in a very basic way, to its evolution during World War II, to what it had to become thanks to modern computing power.
 This will help you better understand encryption in general before examining ECC.
+If you’re an encryption nerd (like us!) you can skip to the 521-bit ECC explainer section!

 The basics of cryptography